 There are over two hundred sites in California.
-That are known to be useful for spotting the Monarchs during the Fall and Winter months.
+That is known to be useful for spotting the Monarchs during the Fall and Winter months.
 Most are in places close to the Pacific Ocean, where there is an abundance of Eucalyptus trees.

 That was a very important occurrence for Berkeley.
 Pacific Grove, Pismo Beach, and Santa Cruz are some of the most Popular locations for seeing butterfly roosts, but never Berkeley.
 A reporter decided to check it out for himself.

 The person who called in the tip said the Monarch butterflies were near the fourteenth hole of the disc golf course, so the investigation began there.
 At nine AM when the reporter arrived the Monarchs were easily spotted.

 They were clustered together with wings closed and a common practice for the butterflies.
 When they are trying to preserve body heat.
 As the sun warmed the branches and trees, the fluttering would begin.
 Monarchs only fly in weather above fifty-five degrees Fahrenheit but prefer it to be even warmer.

 The number of Monarchs in North America has declined over the last two decades.
 Their numbers are thought to be ninety percent less than twenty years ago.
 Now in California butterfly breeding seems to be on the rebound.
 Scientists believe that 2015 was the biggest year for Monarch butterflies in Central and Northern California in at least ten years.